 Proposed Solution

-Open Box proposes to implement customisations in the Grainger Salesforce Org to manage ASB possession orders, formal rent challenges, pet registers and pet rent licences.
+Open Box proposes to implement customisations in the Grainger Salesforce Org to manage ASB possession orders, formal rent challenges, and pets.

-Scope of Work
+The proposed solution would leverage Grainger’s existing technology stack.
+Cases would be managed in Salesforce, pet licenses would be integrated to Qube via GREP, and advanced reporting would be provided by Power BI driven by the Grainger data warehouse.

 The solution will address the following objectives:

-Manage ASB Possession through customised Salesforce cases that guide users to capture the required information at each stage of the process.
+Manage ASB Possession through customised Salesforce cases that guide users to capture the required information & complete the applicable tasks at each stage of the process.

-An online form (accessible for tenants from the MyGrainger app) enables reporters to submit reports and evidence online.

-Users would be alerted to potential duplicate cases and could link multiple reporters and multiple perpetrators to a single case.
+Users would be alerted to potential duplicate cases.

-Automated notifications would be sent to reporters and internal stakeholders.
-Warning letters and Section 8 Notices would be generated & sent to tenants.

-A full history of evidence and communications would be saved against the case which is visible and accessible from the linked tenancy, unit, perpetrator(s) and reporter(s).
+A full history of evidence (such as photos and videos), comments and communications would be saved against the case which would be visible and accessible from the linked tenancy and reporter.

+User access to sensitive case information would be restricted.

-Manage Formal Rent Challenges through cases that prompt users to capture the requisite information to respond to the challenge and to track delays; notify internal stakeholders at key stages in the process.
+Manage Formal Rent Challenges through cases that prompt users to capture the requisite information to respond to the challenge and to track delays.

+Link a formal rent challenge case to the related tenancy review opportunity, ensuring the tenancy review is not progressed or closed, while the rent challenge is in progress.

-Manage Pet Applications for new and existing tenants through cases.
+Manage Pet Applications for new and existing tenants to request one or more pets using cases that would be routed to the relevant team for approval.

 Tenants would complete an online pet application form, sent via email or accessed from the MyGrainger app.

-Pet applications may be accepted or rejected automatically, or routed to the relevant team for approval/rejection as applicable; notifying tenants of the outcome and next steps.

-Manage Pet Policies & Capacity Limits – Users have visibility into which buildings and units are pet-friendly and can see at a glance where a building is at, or reaching, capacity.
+Manage Pet Policies – Users have visibility into which buildings and units are pet-friendly.

-Centralised Pet Register – Enable users to search and identify pets across the portfolio as well as to drill down into full pet details, documents, approvals and a full audit history.
+Centralised Pet Register – Enable users to search and identify pets across the portfolio as well as to drill down into full pet details, photo, documents, approvals and a history of updates.
+A full history of current and prior pets would be maintained.

+Visible on tenancy?

-Generate Pet Licences – The solution would generate and send pet licence contracts for tenants to sign on successful completion of a pet application, where applicable.
-Existing pet licences may need to be updated with increased pet rent where tenants are adding further pets.
+Generate Pet Licences – The solution would generate and send pet licence contracts (that include the building’s latest pet policy) for tenants to sign on successful completion of a pet application.
+Existing pet licences may need to be re-issued with increased pet rent where tenants are adding further pets.

-GREP integration would push the pet licences to Qube.

-Reminders to Submit Updated Pet Documentation – Automated reminder notifications would be sent to tenants with a link to submit updated vaccination records & insurance documents through an online form.

-Remove Pets Mid-Tenancy - Tenants would be able to complete an online form to notify Grainger that a pet has been rehomed or passed away which could be accessed from the MyGrainger app.
-A case would be created to ensure that the pet rent is ended, or that the pet licence is updated with reduced pet rent, as necessary.
+Manage the Removal of Pets Mid-Tenancy through cases that ensure the relevant users update the pet register, end/amend the pet licence, and end or reduce the pet rent, as necessary.

-Update the Pet Register at End of Tenancy – Enhancements to the End of Tenancy (EOT) process would automatically update the pet register on confirmation of move-out, and notify the Credit Control team to end the pet rent in Qube.
+Notification to End Pet Rent at End of Tenancy – Updates to the End of Tenancy (EOT) tasks would notify the applicable teams to update the pet register and end pet rent in Qube, on confirmation of move-out.

 Usability – The solution would deliver case design that provides consistency across all case types for ease of training & adoption, as well as the ability for users to pick up a case they have not worked on before and easily know what needs to be done next.

+Leverage Standard Salesforce Case Management Functionality wherever possible to minimise customisations.
+Standard case functionality includes the ability to attach documents and files, send emails, capture comments, create and assign tasks, capture call logs, and see case history that tracks changes to key field.

+Link and see related cases

+Automation tools

+Automated case escalation

+Automated case assignment

+Automated response emails

+Provide Email Templates to assist users in sending standardized, case-related notifications.

+Communications – Users would be able to send emails to tenants and stakeholders directly from a Salesforce case, using email templates.
+All outgoing emails, as well as any replies to those emails, would be visible on the case’s activity timeline within Salesforce.